vectordotdev/vector/rfcs/_YYYY-MM-DD-issue#-title.md

 What are the downsides of doing this?

+## Alternatives

+What some alternatives to this approach?

 ## Outstanding Questions

 List any outstanding questions that we can discuss and resolve.